exo-shinigami/gambit-chess/README.md

 ### Starting the Game

-JUST DOWBLOAD THE ENTIRE REPOSITORY & PLAY THE GAME BY LAUNCHING "gambit.exe" .
+JUST DOWNLOAD THE ENTIRE REPOSITORY & PLAY THE GAME BY LAUNCHING "gambit.exe" .

 ### Controls